-The purpose of this course is to develop an understanding of adverse mental health conditions in general, and from a workplace perspective.
-Students will examine the concept of mental illness and explore common mental health impairments, including their impact on the workplace, potential treatments, and strategies for retention and return to work.
+The purpose of this course is to develop an understanding of adverse mental health conditions in general and, more specifically, from a workplace perspective.
+Students will examine the concept of mental illness and explore common mental health impairments including their impact on the workplace, potential treatments, and strategies for retention and return to work.